Frequently asked questions

-Q: Why in the world did you call this site here’s the thing?
+Q: Why did you call this site here’s the thing?

 A: Well, it means a couple of things.
 Literally, “here’s the thing,” check out this flashy new gadget.
-More importantly, it means “here’s the catch,” or “here’s the bottom line”—because that’s what this site is all about: cutting through the clutter and telling you what a given gadget, news story, or rumor means to you.
+More importantly, it means “here’s the catch,” or “here’s the bottom line”—because that’s what this site is all about: cutting through the clutter and helping you make the most of the gadgets you use every day.

 Q: I’ve got a burning tech question that I need help with.
 Can you help?